casbern/casbern/README.md

 I am a tech enthusiast passionate about creating attractive and interactive web interfaces.

-I love the idea of transforming ideas into reality specially when it can have an impact on people's lives!
+I love transforming ideas into reality especially when it can have an impact on people's lives!

 - 🎓 Graduated in Systems Analysis and Development at [Mackenzie](https://mackenzie.br/).